jewettaij/visfd/doc/doc_filter_mrc.md

 to the image ***only once*** using a Gaussian width (σ) specified by the user, and the resulting filtered image will be saved as a file.
-*(The local minima and maxima of this image can then be extracted later using the "-find-minima", "-find-maxima", and "-blob-separation" arguments.)*
+*(The local minima and maxima of this image can then be extracted later using the "-find-minima", "-find-maxima", and "-blobr-separation" arguments.)*
 ```
   -blob1  σ
 ```